 From infancy to old age, women tend to be healthier than men.

 The reasons women outlive men are not fully understood, but men not seeing the doctor if they are unwell probably doesn’t help.
-A 2012 study by the National Pharmacy Association found that men were much less likely than women to take advantage of primary care health services, including GPs and pharmacies.
+The National Pharmacy Association says men are much less likely than women to take advantage of primary care health services, including GPs and pharmacies.
 Men visit their GP around four times a year compared to six times for women.

 But even if you're feeling healthy, a little planning can help you stay that way.
 The top threats to men's health aren't secrets: They're known, common and often preventable.
 So what are the top health threats to men and how can they be avoided?

 High blood pressure (18.3%), increasing the risk of heart disease and stroke

 High cholesterol (15.6%), another big risk factor for heart disease and stroke